-Also, since neither the NEdit or Emacs editors need a terminal window (they create their own window when started), this checkbox remains unchecked when the nedit option is selected from the Editor menu.
+Also, since neither NEdit nor Emacs needs a terminal window (they create their own window when started), this checkbox remains unchecked when the nedit option is selected from the Editor menu.

 Command to open file

 Enter the path and filename of the program to use as the file editor.